 Mr. Milburn currently serves as Vice President, Engineering and Technology Development (previously Vice President, Product Engineering) for Allison, a position he has held since August 2021.
 Mr. Milburn previously served as Vice President, e-Mobility Engineering from May 2020 until August 2021.
-Prior to that, he served as Vice President, Mechatronics & Controls Software from May 2019 until June 2020, and before that as Executive Director, Embedded Controls Systems from July 2015 until May 2019.
+Prior to that, he served as Vice President, Mechatronics & Controls Software from May 2019 until August 2020, and before that as Executive Director, Embedded Controls Systems from July 2015 until May 2019.
 Prior to his positions in engineering leadership, Mr. Milburn served as Managing Director Europe, Middle East and Africa (EMEA) based in The Netherlands from 2012 to 2015 and as Vice President and Chief Information Officer following our divestiture from General Motors in 2007.
-Mr. Milburn began his career with Allison in 1990, holding roles of increasing responsibility in manufacturing operations and information technology including Manager of Information & Control Systems for the green-field launch of our former manufacturing facility in Baltimore, Maryland, Manager of Engineering & Product Development Systems and Chief Information Officer.
-Mr. Milburn received his Bachelor of Science degree in Electrical Engineering and Computer Science from GMI Engineering & Management Institute as part of a co-operative education program with Allison.
+Mr. Milburn began his career with Allison in 1990, holding roles of increasing responsibility in manufacturing operations and information technology including Manager of Information & Control Systems for the green-field launch of our former manufacturing facility in Baltimore, Maryland, Manager of Science degree in Electrical Engineering and Computer Science from GMI Engineering & Management Institute as part of a co-operative education program with Allison.
 Mr. Milburn serves on the Marian University E.S.
 Witchger School of Engineering Board of Visitors and SAE International COMVECTM Executive Council.